DSLibrary/dslib/README.md

 ## Contributing

 In lieu of a formal styleguide, take care to maintain the existing coding style.

+*Feel free to contribute with any of the items in the backlog

 To Contribute via Issue Notice:
 * Write up a description of the problem